NathanielThomas/Equipment-Checkout/README.md

 - A single issue centric design eliminates UI noise and distractions not relavent to what this is for.
 - Matte black, red and white color scheme is consistent with elevate's aesthetic.

-Key features:
-- Automatically generates checkout dates to keep checking out equipment as quick and easy as possible.
+- Timestamps each checkout automatically to make the process quicker than previous platforms we have used.